emilbonnek/image-filter-app/README.md

 🌐 [image-filter-app.netlify.app](https://image-filter-app.netlify.app)

 This is a simple little web app for testing out some image filters.
 It is built with [Solid JS](https://solidJS.com) and [open-props](https://open-props.style).
+It is deployed on [Netlify](https://www.netlify.com).